earlejam/effective-java-notes/README.md

 - Countdown latches are single-use barriers that allow one or more threads to wait for 1+ threads to do something
 - For internal timing, always use System.nanoTime rather than System.currentTimeMillis
 - The wait method is used to make a thread wait for some condition, and must be invoked inside a synchronized region that locks the object on which it is invoked
-- Always use the wait loop idiom to invoke the wait method; never invoke it outiside of a loop
+- Always use the wait loop idiom to invoke the wait method; never invoke it outside of a loop
 - The advice to use notifyall rather than notify is reasonable and conservative
 - There is seldom, if ever, a reason to use wait and notify in new code